YOUR-BIGWINGS/quickbuck-beta/STRIPE_SETUP_SIMPLE.md

-# QuickBuck+ Stripe Setup - Quick Start
+ther# QuickBuck+ Stripe Setup - Quick Start

 Your payment system is ready to go!
 Just follow these 5 simple steps: